-In addition, you can specify '-Sev' to indicate that the value is to be set at run time.
-In this case, the program will look for an environment variable of the form GNAT_INIT_SCALARS=xx, where xx is one of 'in/lo/hi/xx' with the same meanings as above.
-If no environment variable is found, or if it does not have a valid value, then the default is 'in' (invalid values).
+In addition, you can specify -Sev to indicate that the value is to be set at run time.
+In this case, the program will look for an environment variable of the form GNAT_INIT_SCALARS=yy, where yy is one of $in/lo/hi/'xx^{'}$ with the same meanings as above.
+If no environment variable is found, or if it does not have a valid value, then the default is in (invalid values).

+-static

-'-static' Link against a static GNAT run time.
+Link against a static GNAT run time.

+-shared

-'-shared' Link against a shared GNAT run time when available.
+Link against a shared GNAT run time when available.

+-t

-'-t' Tolerate time stamp and other consistency errors
+Tolerate time stamp and other consistency errors.

+-Tn

-'-Tn' Set the time slice value to n milliseconds.
+Set the time slice value to n milliseconds.
 If the system supports the specification of a specific time slice value, then the indicated value is used.
 If the system does not support specific time slice values, but does support some general notion of round-robin scheduling, then any nonzero value will activate round-robin scheduling.

 A value of zero is treated specially.
-It turns off time slicing, and in addition, indicates to the tasking run time that the semantics should match as closely as possible the Annex D requirements of the Ada RM, and in particular sets the default scheduling policy to FIFO_Within_Priorities.
+It turns off time slicing, and in addition, indicates to the tasking run time that the semantics should match as closely as possible the Annex D requirements of the Ada RM, and in particular sets the default scheduling policy to FIFO-Within-Priorities.

+-un

-'-un' Enable dynamic stack usage, with n results stored and displayed at program termination.
+Enable dynamic stack usage, with n results stored and displayed at program termination.
 A result is generated when a task terminates.
 Results that can't be stored are displayed on the fly, at task termination.
 This option is currently not supported on Itanium platforms.
-(See Section 22.3 [Dynamic Stack Usage Analysis], page 246 for details.)
+(See [Dynamic Stack Usage Analysis], page 232 for details.)

-'-v' Verbose mode.
-Write error messages, header, summary output to 'stdout'.
+Verbose mode.
+Write error messages, header, summary output to stdout.